 Conversion

 Document your current conversion rates and determine whether they are on par with your expectations.
-Finding the right reasons for dwindling conversions is key when it comes to successful redesigns.
+Finding the right reasons for dwindling conversions is key when it comes to successful website redesigns.

 2. Set Realistic Goals